MikailaAkeredolu/c16_oop_exam/README.md

 - In our program, businesses only pay tax on earnings over $100k.
 - Make sure you override your paysTaxOnEarnings method to reflect this fact!

-> Call the **paysTaxOnEarnings** method to check if the business above is taxable or not.
+> Invoke the **paysTaxOnEarnings** method to check if the business above is taxable or not.
+Print the result inside your main method as seen below:
  - **Sample Expected Output** ```Is this biz taxable?: true ```

-> Create an array named **payable** to store all the types of entities that are payable
+> Inside the main method, create an array named **payable** to store all the types of entities that are payable
 - Invoke the **printClassNamesOfPayableEntities** method to print out the class names of all payable entities.
  - **Sample Expected Output**
 ```